aldiyar21/riyasyz/README.md

 ## The goal of the project

-The goal of our project was to practice Mongodb and use the knowledge we gained in this course (The main goal is to create a RESTful API for your application).
+The goal of our project was to create a website for volunteering, where volunteers can exchange experiences, create ads and find other volunteer companies.
 Here we have successfully deployed the project to the web (Atlas).
 We also implemented all the topics that we covered in this course:
 - CRUD
 - Data Schemas and modeling (nested documents and relations with multiple collections)
-- Advance methods for data update and deletion compound indexes and optimizing indexes
 - aggregation pipelines
 - authentication and authorization and securing encrypting etc.